-In a high net worth divorce, there are a number of issues that can turn an otherwise simple divorce into a complex web of litigation.
-Aside from complex child related matters, there is a wide variety of high net worth financial aspects that need to be identified, examined and thoroughly addressed before a resolution can be accomplished.
+In a high-net-worth divorce, several issues can turn an otherwise simple divorce into a complex web of litigation.
+Aside from complex child-related matters, a wide variety of high net worth financial aspects need to be identified, examined, and thoroughly addressed before a resolution can be accomplished.

 - Real Estate